Sheffield Unionof Golf Clubs

 (b) The following competitions will normally lead to full or partial closure of the course:

 (i) At week-ends - Sheffield Team Championship Qualifying & Final, Second teams Competitions, Inter-Club Foursomes Medal, Amateur Stroke Play Championship, 6-18 Stroke Play Competition, Sheffield Amateur Championship (Rounds 1&2) and Semi Final & Final, J.H.
 Aitchison Trophy, Queen's Jubilee (Charities) Trophy, Champion of Champions (Junior & Senior), Mid Amateur Championship, Seniors Championship, Veterans Championship, Junior Championship.

-(ii) On weekdays - Sheffield Open Amateur Championship (Sheffield Plate), The Sheffield Open Championship, Turner Shield, Greenkeepers Competition, President's Day for Club Officials and events arranged by the Executive for S.U.M.A.
+(ii) On weekdays - Sheffield Open Amateur Championship (Sheffield Plate), The Sheffield Open Championship, Turner Shield, Greenkeepers Competition (when held), President's Day for Club Officials and events arranged by the Executive for S.U.M.A.

 10. Except where otherwise provided in the conditions of a particular Championship or Tournament, all ties shall be decided on the last 18, 9, 6, 3 or 1 holes in that order.
 If a tie still arises, it shall be decided by reference to the last 6, 3 or 1 holes of the first nine holes of the round.
 If a tie still arises, each of the preceding rounds played shall be treated in the same way (taking each round in the reverse order to that in which they were played) until a decision is reached.